akash-network/website-5-archive/content/en/token/_index.md

 AKT is used to incentivize providers to offer lower prices, and incentivizes stakers to participate in the network longer term by staking.

-### AKT 2.0
+## AKT 2.0

 AKT 2.0 is an ongoing effort to bring new token features and utility to Akash and the AKT token.
 These features will generate value for the network by funding critical incentive pools that will support network growth and development, a wide range of currency options for lease settlement, and much more.

 The main features of AKT 2.0 are:

-- "Take and Make Fees (Live now)"
+- Take and Make Fees [(Live now)](https://www.mintscan.io/akash/proposals/224)
-- "Stable Payment and Settlement (Live now)"
+- Stable Payment and Settlement [(Live now)](https://www.mintscan.io/akash/proposals/228)
-- "Incentive Distribution Pool"
+- Incentive Distribution Pool
-- "Provider Subsidies"
+- Provider Subsidies
-- "Public Goods Fund"
+- Public Goods Fund

-Read the specification and roadmap for AKT2.0 [here](link_to_specification_and_roadmap), and keep up with the latest developments in sig-economics and [GitHub Discussions](link_to_GitHub_Discussions).
+Read the specification and roadmap for AKT2.0 [here](https://github.com/akash-network/community/tree/main/sig-economics/akt20-prop), and keep up with the latest developments in [sig-economics](https://github.com/akash-network/community/tree/main/sig-economics) and [GitHub Discussions](https://github.com/orgs/akash-network/discussions/categories/economics).

 ## Ecosystem Tools